 The business of making and selling handcrafted products has become extremely popular over the last few years.
-With the growth of online handmade marketplaces like Etsy, you could say that after decades of being seen as tacky or inferior, handmade has at last come into its own.
+With the growth of the craft industry, especially on the online handmade marketplaces like Etsy, you could say that after decades of being seen as tacky or inferior, handmade has, at last, come into its own.

 But how do you start your own craft business?
 Starting your own business can be one of the most exciting things you ever do.
-But it can also be terrifying.
-Being self employed is no easy feat and it’s certainly not for everyone.
+But it will also be a lot of hard work.
+Being self-employed is no easy feat and it’s certainly not for everyone.
 There’s a reason people say, “Don’t quit your day job.”
 The key to being successful with your craft business is to think and plan ahead.
-As with any task or goal, a well researched plan of action will get you off to a good start.
+As with any task or goal, a well-researched plan of action will get you off to a good start.

 Here are some basic tips on how to start a craft business from the ground up.

 One of the first things you should do when starting a new craft business is to decide what it is you want to make and sell.
 Many new craft sellers make the mistake of trying to start with too many ideas.
-The best way to build a business is to begin with one or two good ideas, and then expand from there in time.
+The best way to build a business is, to begin with one or two good unique products and then expand from there in time.

 To help you decide what products you will sell first, think about your specific skills.
 What crafts are you best at?
 For instance, if you are an expert at quilting, but you also dabble in knitting or needle felting, start with quilted items.
 You want to put your best foot forward, so you should make your first available merchandise of the very best quality that you can produce.
 This will help your business to start off with a great public image, which will in time build your reputation.
 You can always add new product lines once you have been established for a while.

-A lot of new business owners like to use their own name in their business name –such as Katie’s Cute Quilts.
+A lot of new business owners like to use their own names in their business name –such as Katie’s Cute Quilts.
 While there’s nothing inherently wrong with this idea, ‘Katie’ is a wasted word.
 Why?
-Because no one knows, or cares, who Katie is.
+Because no one knows or cares, who Katie is.
 Potential customers are not going to be searching for a business based on a first name.
 They are going to be looking for things like specific products, locations, crafting techniques, etc. ‘Cute’ is a wasted word as well, because the term is fairly subjective.
 What one person thinks is cute, another might just as easily think of as tacky.

 Where and how you choose to sell your handmade products is also a major decision to make for any new craft business owner.
-Many people choose to sell exclusively online, while others prefer to sell at craft fairs and other events.
-You may also be interested in getting your products into local shops on consignment.
-There are many different ways of selling your wares.
+Many people choose to sell exclusively online, and some in their own retail shop, while others prefer to sell at craft fairs, flea markets, and other events.
+You may also be interested in getting your products into consignment shops.
+There are many different ways of selling your craft items.
 So, how do you decide which method of selling is best for you?

 Research is key to choosing the right selling venue.
-If you’re interested in selling online, look at several different online craft marketplaces or social media platforms and find out what makes each one unique.
+If you’re interested in selling online, look at several different online craft marketplaces or social media platforms, like Facebook, Instagram or Pinterest, and find out what makes each one unique.
 If you can, talk to other sellers on those sites to get an idea of how happy they are with their experience.
 You can also look at reviews of these Web sites around the Internet.
 Or you could join a crafting forum to talk to other crafters around the world about how and where they sell online.

-The final step, and probably the most important, is to get your business structure in order.
-Some countries require you to register as self employed before you begin selling, while others will allow you to simply file your self employment tax return at the end of your first year of business.
+The final step, and probably the most important, is to get your business structure (sometimes called a legal structure or business entity) in order.
+Some states require you to register as self-employed (sole proprietorship) before you begin selling, while others will allow you to simply file your self-employment tax return at the end of your first year of business.